mvrahden/learning-agents/README.md

 ### Pre-Setup

 1. Install NodeJS, NPM (ships with NodeJS) & git (if not done yet)
-  - please follow the steps on their respictive website [node, npm](https://www.nodejs.org) & [git](https://git-scm.com/) or in any given Web-Tutorial
+  Please follow the steps on their respective website [node, npm](https://www.nodejs.org) & [git](https://git-scm.com/) or in any given Web-Tutorial
 2. Install Typescript & Angular CLI as global dependencies
-  - please follow the following steps in your command line (or the steps on their respective websites)
+  Please follow the following steps in your command line (or the steps on their respective websites)

 ```
 npm install -g typescript @angular/cli